Converting non-periodic tilings with Tile(1, 1) into tilings with three types of pentagons, I

+In addition to the tiling shown in Figure~\ref{Fig.B-1}, \mbox{Tile$(1, 1)$} can also generate a periodic tiling, as shown in Figure~\ref{Fig.B-3}(a).
+Furthermore, by focusing on the tilings in Figures~\ref{Fig.B-1}(a) and \ref{Fig.B-3}(a) and their translation units (units that can generate periodic tilings through translation alone), we observe that \mbox{Tile$(1, 1)$} can generate tilings, such as the one shown in Figure~\ref{Fig.B-4}(a), using belts consisting of these translation units.
+That is, the belts they form through horizontal translation in the same direction can be freely connected vertically.
+By applying the decomposition line pattern shown in Figure~\ref{Fig.1-1}(c) to \mbox{Tile$(1, 1)$} in the tilings in Figures~\ref{Fig.B-3}(a) and \ref{Fig.B-4}(a), we can convert them into periodic tilings consisting of squares, regular hexagons, and rhombuses with an acute angle of $30^ \circ$, as shown in Figures~\ref{Fig.B-3}(b) and \ref{Fig.B-4}(b), which are identified as $T_{p}$.

-{{ Figure.}}
+{{ Figure}}

+Therefore, the periodic tilings with \mbox{Tile$(1, 1)$} in Figures~\ref{Fig.B-1} and \ref{Fig.B-3} are both classified as $T_{p}$.
+Furthermore, a tiling in which belts are freely combined in the vertical direction by extending them parallel to the horizontal axis, as shown in Figure~\ref{Fig.B-4}, is also classified as $T_{p}$.
+Thus, \mbox{Tile$(1, 1)$} can generate a variety of patterns of tilings by combining bands of two types of translation units (i.e., there are a variety of patterns for $T_{p}$ with \mbox{Tile$(1, 1)$}).
+Because a regular hexagon can be divided into three rhombuses with an acute angle of $60^ \circ$, $T_{p}$ with \mbox{Tile$(1, 1)$} can be converted into non-periodic tilings consisting of rhombuses with acute angles of $90^ \circ$, $60^ \circ$, and $30^ \circ$.
+Thus, $T_{p}$ with \mbox{Tile$(1, 1)$} can be converted into periodic tilings with three types of pentagons.

-{{ Figure.}}
+{{ Figure}}

-The periodic tiling formed by \mbox{Tile$(1, 1)$} can be also converted to a tiling with regular hexagons, squares, and rhombuses with an acute angle of $30^ \circ$, as shown in Figure~\ref{Fig.B-1}(b).
-Therefore, the periodic tiling formed by \mbox{Tile$(1, 1)$} as shown in Figure~\ref{Fig.1-1}(b) can be converted to tilings with three types of rhombuses, as well as to tilings with three types of pentagons.
-In the case in which a rhombus is not divided into its own similar rhombuses and is converted to pentagonal tiling, if arbitrary replacement of locations corresponding to regular hexagons is excluded, the periodic tilings with the three types of pentagons exhibit two patterns.
+When $T_{p}$ with \mbox{Tile$(1, 1)$} is converted into tilings with three types of pentagons without subdivision of the original rhombus into smaller similar rhombuses (i.e., in the case where the original rhombus is not subdivided into smaller similar rhombuses), and the arbitrary replacements of locations corresponding to regular hexagons are excluded, the resulting periodic tilings with three types of pentagons exhibit the following two patterns:

+Figure~\ref{Fig.B-5} shows the first pattern of $T_{p}$ (the first pattern in the case where $T_{p}$ with \mbox{Tile$(1, 1)$} is converted into a tiling with three types of pentagons) in the case where the original rhombus is not subdivided into smaller similar rhombuses.
+Specifically, it refers to the case in which the pentagons in the pair corresponding to the rhombus with an acute angle of $30^ \circ$, contained within \mbox{Tile$(1, 1)$} on the anterior side in Figure~\ref{Fig.1-1}, are marked without asterisks (the anterior side in Figure~\ref{Fig.2-2}), while those on the posterior side in Figure~\ref{Fig.1-1} are marked with asterisks (the posterior side in Figure~\ref{Fig.2-2}).

+Figure~\ref{Fig.B-6} shows the second pattern of $T_{p}$ (the second pattern in the case where $T_{p}$ with \mbox{Tile$(1, 1)$} is converted into a tiling with three types of pentagons) in the case where the original rhombus is not subdivided into smaller similar rhombuses.
+Specifically, it refers to the case in which the pentagons in the pair corresponding to the rhombus with an acute angle of $30^ \circ$, contained within \mbox{Tile$(1, 1)$} on the anterior side in Figure~\ref{Fig.1-1}, are marked with asterisks (the posterior side in Figure~\ref{Fig.2-2}), while those on the posterior side in Figure~\ref{Fig.1-1} are marked without asterisks (the anterior side in Figure~\ref{Fig.2-2}).